-In the past variation of my logo I have used both custom and stock graphics.
-In fact my current bird logo was purchased for $29.
+In the past variation of my logo, I have used both custom and stock graphics.
+In fact, my current bird logo was purchased for $29.
 I have had challenges working on my own designs.
 It's easy for me to get lost in details and forget the focus - so choosing a template seemed like the best idea at the time.
-I normally recommend to new business owners that they start with a template design, after all Twitter did it!
-It's just the first logo - and most business go through several identity changes before they find the right fit.
+I normally recommend to new business owners that they start with a template design after all Twitter did it!
+It's just the first logo - and most businesses go through several identity changes before they find the right fit.

 Time can be a factor in many businesses for logo development.
 When your product, sales, and marketing teams are waiting for materials, the logo can hold up other essentials business processes.
 When time is a factor, it's always a good idea to choose a template logo that has already proven itself to be popular in the stock art world.
 Chances are your logo will never be side to side with your competition in your corner of the globe - but it does happen.
 It's kind of like showing up to a party to find that someone else is wearing your shirt - but al least it's a nice professional design.